OP-DSL/OPS/doc/installation.md

 python3 -m pip install -r $OPS_INSTALL_PATH/../ops_translator/requirements.txt
 python3 -m pip install --force-reinstall libclang==16.0.6
 ```
-These instructions can be executed by running the script `OPS/ops_translator/setup_venv.sh` file.
 After successfully setting up the Python virtual environment and installing the required dependent packages using the above instructions, you will need to activate the virtual environment by `source $OPS_INSTALL_PATH/../ops_translator/ops_venv/bin/activate` every time you want to use the code generator.
 Activating the virtual environment ensures that the code generator and its dependencies are isolated from the system-wide Python installation, avoiding conflicts and ensuring proper execution.

  **HDF5**